In the guide

 Before you move pigs on to your land, you must obtain a county parish holding (CPH) number.
 This is an individual identification number for the land and buildings where your pigs will be kept.
 Details of how to apply for a CPH number are available on the GOV.UK website.

 When you have your CPH number you will need to obtain a movement licence so you can legally move your pig.
 In order to obtain a movement licence you have a number of options.

 Register for eAML2 by going to the AHDB Pork website.
 You can then set up movements online and print the requisite number of haulier summary / movement documents.
 The eAML2 also incorporates the food chain information (FCI) that is required when moving pigs to slaughter.

-If you do not have internet access then you still need an electronic eAML2 and you will be able to get one over the telephone by ringing the eAML2 helpline on 0844 335 8400.
+If you do not have internet access, you can get an electronic eAML2 over the telephone by ringing the eAML2 helpline on 0844 335 8400.
 In this case the documents will be posted to you and you cannot move any pigs until the documents have been received.

 Note: the registration with APHA is a legal requirement for disease control purposes and is not related to registration with any breed / pedigree societies.Back to top

 All pig owners must keep records of the animals moving on to or off their premises.
 This information, known as a holding movement record, can be kept in written or electronic form.
 The holding movement record is required by law to hold specified information: